kentchiu/tmux-send.nvim/README.md

 # tmux-send.nvim

-Send any text o other tmux pane.
+Send any text other tmux pane.